Compliance Toolkit for Programmable Messaging

 By sending a reply to your messages with one of the following keywords, these previous subscribers opted out.

-If the associated recipient replied to a message with the appropriate opt-out command after the recorded opt-in date, Twilio blocks the message and returns error 21610.
+If the associated recipient replied to a message with the appropriate opt-out keyword, Twilio blocks the message and returns error 21610.
 To learn more about opt out, see Twilio support for opt-out keywords.

 The Consent Management API lets you upsert multiple consent records in a single request.
 To synchronize large volumes of user consent preferences between two or more data sources, use this API.

-To opt-in a user again, update the recipient's consent status to opt-in
+To re-opt-in a user again, update the recipient's consent status to opt-in.
+This overrides the STOP keyword and lets you resume sending messages to this user.

 With this API, you can manage the following user consent statuses: